miladsade96/BTS_DP_MRI/README.md

 python preprocessing.py --verbose --dataset <path to dataset directory>
 ```
 This will create a new directory called *npy_files*, then creates specific folders for
-each sample we have in dataset and saves image.npy and ann.py files in these folders.
+each sample we have in dataset and saves *image.npy* and *mask.py* files in these folders.
 ```
 npy_files/
 ├── 0
-│   ├── ann_0.npy
+│   ├── mask_0.npy
 │   └── image_0.npy
 ├── 1
-│   ├── ann_1.npy
+│   ├── mask_1.npy
 │   └── image_1.npy
 ```